gamemanual0/gm0/source/docs/software/using-the-sdk.rst

 A Note on Hardware Call Speed
 ===============================
-Every hardware call you make, (whether it be setting the power for a motor, setting a servo position, reading an encoder value, etc.) will take approximately 3 milliseconds to execute, except for I2C calls which can take upwards of 7ms.
+Every hardware call you make, (whether it be setting the power for a motor, setting a :term:`servo` position, reading an encoder value, etc.) will take approximately 3 milliseconds to execute, except for I2C calls which can take upwards of 7ms.
 This is because behind the scenes, the SDK may need to make multiple hardware